si-harps/tech-test-ms/README.md

 # Simon Harper - M&S Tech Test

-This directory contains the technical test submission for "Senior Software Engineer" position with M&S
+This directory contains the technical test submission for "Senior Software Engineer" position with M&S.

+### Time taken

+2 Hours 15 mins

 ### How to run this application